The Directive on Consumer Rights

 Evaluation of the Consumer Rights Directive

-A report on the application of the Directive is planned for adoption in the first quarter of 2017.
+A report on the application of the Directive is planned for adoption in the second quarter of 2017.
 The evaluation will cover the Directive in its entirety and will assess whether the CRD has achieved its objectives and whether the anticipated impacts as described in the original impact assessment accompanying the proposal for the Directive have materialised.

 The Roadmap for the CRD evaluation defines the overall scope and aim of the evaluation, and sets out a number of key questions that should be addressed.
 Stakeholders have the possibility to give their feedback on Roadmaps published by the European Commission.
 One organisation provided feedback on the Roadmap: Zentralverband des deutschen Handwerks(EN)

 The Evaluation of the Consumer Rights Directive will take into account contributions from citizens and businesses.
 The relevant stakeholders, who have been affected by the application of the Directive, are invited to communicate possible shortcomings or problems in the application of the Directive that they have experienced.